 '''

-sudo apt-get install postgresql-9.1
+sudo apt-get install postgresql

-sudo apt-get install postgresql-server-dev-9.1
+sudo apt-get install postgresql-server-dev-all

-sudo apt-get install postgresql-client-9.1
+sudo apt-get install postgresql-client

 '''

 On Mac OS X, you can download binary packages to install PostgreSQL from the official website.

 To properly configure a new database for AiiDA with PostgreSQL, you need to create a new aiida user and a new aiidadb table.